 Why Do People Overshare in the First Place?

 Validation is what makes individuals spill too much online.
-Some may even realize that it might not be good but do it anyway just to get approval or likes from their followers.
+Some may even realize that it might not be good, but do it anyway just to get approval or likes from their followers.
 They’re scared that if they don’t post something attention-grabbing, they won’t get the reaction they need, thus creating a cycle of oversharing that will be hard to stop.

 Those who don’t have much real-life interaction tend to overshare, too.
-It’s quite understandable because everyone needs human connection, but sometimes, it may come at a cost.
+It’s pretty understandable because everyone needs human connection, but sometimes, it may come at a cost.
 Let’s say you feel lonely at the cafe and post a story to let others know you’re there.
 You think, “What if someone from my followers is also here or just somewhere nearby?”
 And they may be.
-They may have positive intentions, which can help you make friends or just find someone to talk to.
-But what their intentions aren’t well-meaning?
+They may have positive intentions, which can help you make friends or find someone to talk to.
+But what if their intentions aren’t well-meaning?

 Dangers of Location-Sharing on Social Networks

 If you’re on vacation in another state or country and previously shared your home location on, let’s say, Instagram, burglars can break into your house while you’re away.
-It’ll be sad to later realize that you were the one who gave them this information.
+It’ll be sad to realize later that you were the one who gave them this information.
 Unintentionally, of course, but would it matter after your house is robbed?

 How to Protect Your Location Privacy